inkapmb/gl3Dview/README.md

 + `positions` is the position of each particles for each time step.
 + `orientation` is the orientation each particles for each time step, it must be like `[angle, x, y, z]` where the `angle` is in degree and `x, y, z` represent the rotation axis.

-* Unsed for the moment :
+Unsed for the moment :
-  - `velocities` is the velocities of each particles at each time step.
+  :white_small_square: `velocities` is the velocities of each particles at each time step.
-  - `rotation_velocities` is the rotation velocities of each particles at each time step.
+  :white_small_square: `rotation_velocities` is the rotation velocities of each particles at each time step.
-  - `forces` is the forces of each particles at each time step.
+  :white_small_square: `forces` is the forces of each particles at each time step.
-  - `torques` is the torques of each particles at each time step.*
+  :white_small_square: `torques` is the torques of each particles at each time step.*

 &emsp; **It's better to adimentionalize particle size (radius) and position by the mean particle size.**